FAQ

 When will the 12-month contract be rolled out?

 This depends on market demand and market-maker acceptance.
 Such a long-term contract would be most useful to long-term options market-makers and hedge funds that want to invest in volatility.
-The volatility of the 12Vol (vol-of-vol) is expected to be very low, almost bond-like.
+The volatility of the 12VOL (RealVol of Vol) ) is expected to be very low, almost bond-like.

 Can this concept work for other assets?

 Absolutely.
-We plan to roll out VolContract futures on all of the major asset classes in time: currencies, interest rates, equity indices, energy, metals, and commodities.
-Our first offering is with the CME on their FX products.
+We plan to roll out RealVol futures on all of the major asset classes in time: currencies, interest rates, equity indices, energy, metals, and commodities.
+Our first offering was with the CME on their FX products.

-Will you ever roll out options on VolContract futures?
+Will you ever roll out options, ETFs, and ETNs on realized volatility?